Benedict-Ik/SI-Calculator/README.md

 Future versions of the Simple Interest App could include enhancements such as:

 1. Error handling for invalid input.
-2. Visual feedback for calculation results.
-3. Support for additional currencies or currency conversion.
+2. Support for additional currencies or currency conversion.
-4. Integration with external APIs for real-time exchange rates.
+3. Integration with external APIs for real-time exchange rates.

 ##
 **Here's the pictorial representation of the application:**

 ![alt text](<WhatsApp Image 2024-04-17 at 11.40.54_f30f4dcf.jpg>)

-##
-**PS: The main branch portrays the last uploaded branch.**